zenstruck/browser/README.md

 // convenience methods
 $browser
+    // by default, redirects are followed, this disables that behaviour ->interceptRedirects()

+    // by default, exceptions are caught and converted to a response
+    // this disables that behaviour allowing you to use TestCase::expectException() ->throwExceptions()

     ->with(function(\Zenstruck\Browser $browser) {
         // do something without breaking
     })

     ->dump() // dump() the html on the page (then continues) ->dump('h1') // dump() the h1 tag (then continues) ->dd() // dd() the html on the page